 Stage IV: The tumor is described by the following:

-Recurrent: Recurrent cancer is cancer that has come back after treatment.
-If the cancer does return, there will be another round of tests to learn about the extent of the recurrence.
+Recurrent: Recurrent cancer is a tumor that has come back after treatment.
+If the tumor does return, there will be another round of tests to learn about the extent of the recurrence.
 These tests and scans are often similar to those done at the time of the original diagnosis.

 Used with permission of the American College of Surgeons, Chicago, Illinois.
-The original and primary source for this information is the AJCC Cancer Staging Manual, Seventh Edition (2017), published by Springer International Publishing.
+The original and primary source for this information is the AJCC Cancer Staging Manual, Eighth Edition (2017), published by Springer International Publishing.

 Information about the tumor’s stage will help the doctor recommend a specific treatment plan.
 The next section in this guide is Types of Treatment.
 Use the menu to choose a different section to read in this guide.